2014

 A great deal of work was done by Resthaven in planning for the transition in a positive way, including adjustments to administration processes.
 A name change to ‘Accommodation Enquiries’ was part of the restructure.

-Further changes came into effect from 1 July, with the overall intent is to improve the outcomes and control over the services that people choose.
-These include:
+The overall intent of the changes was to improve the outcomes and control over the services that people choose, including:

 A key element of the Government’s reforms was to extend competition in the sector.